 According to Anthony, many people are unaware that architects fall in the protections of this act.

 “It’s a very good piece of security to put in your contracts, he said.
 “The process is fast, it minimizes the chances of ending up in court and it puts the onus on the other party.”

 As your projects grow, so should your contracts.
 Architects who are starting off should take advantage of industry-standard contracts, such as the AIA Client Architect Agreement.
 These short-form contracts are a great stepping stone and will serve to protect you and your firm.
 However, as you take on bigger projects, your risk profile will be increased and there’s a greater need for you to have your own contract, Anthony said.
 One recommendation is to have a template contract that you can reuse and then personalize to suit each individual project.

 Merton Lawyers are an Australian law firm who advise a number of industries, including property and construction.
 David, who also has experience managing his own property projects, also leads the property and litigation teams at Merton Lawyers.
 Anthony works at the ‘the intersection of law and business’ leading the corporate team at Merton Lawyers.
 The firm advises a number of property and construction clients in their contractual and commercial decisions.
 Huddles are invite-only events where the Archibiz community and friends gather to learn more about a topic or trend that’s impacting architects and how they run their business.

-If you’re looking for more tips, strategies and advice on how you can lead a profitable and impactful architecture practice, join the waitlist for our premium program, the Practice Improvement Formula.
-Alternatively, you can contact us directly by filling out this form, and we’ll find a time to chat about your needs and how Archibiz can help.
+If you’re looking for more tips, strategies and advice on how you can lead a profitable and impactful architecture practice, contact us directly by filling out this form, and we’ll find a time to chat about your needs and how Archibiz can help.